luniand/luniand-ui/CONTRIBUTING.md

 All commits that fix bugs or add features need a test.

-> **Dear Uisland UI Vue team:** Please do not merge code without tests
+> **Dear Uniland UI Vue team:** Please do not merge code without tests

 ## Want to write a blog post or tutorial

 That would be amazing!
-Reach out to the Uisland UI Vue core team here: https://discord.gg/dQHfcWF.
+Reach out to the Uniland UI Vue core team here: https://discord.gg/dQHfcWF.
 We would love to support you any way we can.

 ## Want to help improve the docs?